peteradrichem/Xul/docs/xp.rst

    $ xp --help

-   usage: xp [-h] [-V] [-e] [-d DEFAULT_NS_PREFIX] [-r] [-p] [-m] [-f | -F] [-q]
+   usage: xp [-h] [-V] [-e] [-d DEFAULT_NS_PREFIX] [-q] [-p] [-r] [-f | -F] [-m] xpath_expr [xml_source ...]
-             xpath_expr [xml_source [xml_source ...]]

    Select nodes in an XML source with an XPath expression.

    positional arguments:
    xpath_expr            XPath expression
    xml_source            XML source (file, <stdin>, http://...)

-   optional arguments:
+   options:
-     -h, --help            show this help message and exit -V, --version         show program's version number and exit -e, --exslt           add EXSLT XML namespace prefixes -d DEFAULT_NS_PREFIX, --default-prefix DEFAULT_NS_PREFIX
+   -h, --help            show this help message and exit -V, --version         show program's version number and exit -e, --exslt           add EXSLT XML namespaces
+   -d DEFAULT_NS_PREFIX, --default-prefix DEFAULT_NS_PREFIX
-                           set the prefix for the default namespace in XPath [default: 'd']
-     -r, --result-xpath    print the XPath expression of the result element (or its parent)
+                         set the prefix for the default namespace in XPath [default: 'd'] -q, --quiet           don't print XML source namespaces -p, --pretty-element  pretty print the result element -r, --result-xpath    print the XPath expression of the result element (or its parent) -f, -l, --files-with-hits
-     -p, --pretty-element  pretty print the result element -m, --method          use ElementTree.xpath method instead of XPath class -f, -l, --files-with-hits
-                           only the names of files with a non-false and non-NaN result are written to standard output
-     -F, -L, --files-without-hits
+                         only the names of files with a non-false and non-NaN result are written to standard output -F, -L, --files-without-hits
-                           only the names of files with a false or NaN result, or without any results are written to standard output -q, --quiet           don't print the XML namespace list
+                         only the names of files with a false or NaN result, or without any results are written to standard output
+   -m, --method          use ElementTree.xpath method instead of XPath class

 .. index::